You need a pedlar's certificate if you sell door to door.

 The certificate lets you sell throughout the UK.
-You must trade on foot and carry your goods with you (you may use something like a small trolley).
+You must trade on foot and carry your goods with you (you can use something like a small trolley).

 To apply you need to:

-- have lived in the local authority where you are applying for at least 28 days
+- have lived in the local authority where you're applying for at least 28 days

 How to apply

-- a form of identity e.g. a passport or a driving licence
+- a form of identity, e.g. a passport or driving licence

 - proof of your address